— CATEGORY SURREAL

 JANET GHIO – Pearl Winner – “Burnt Offering”

-As usual, we will compile a schedule of some of the other top rated poetry received to pair with new art on our 3 poetry pages.
-The schedule will be posted on February 15.
+As usual, we will compile a SCHEDULE of some of the other top rated poetry received to pair with new art on our 3 poetry pages.
+The schedule will be posted by March 15.
 Winning photos were chosen from 8 entries that we truly loved!
 We will post a schedule and incorporate those top 8 into our Daily Covers throughout the coming months.

 Thanks again to all who participated in this Expo.
 ZO is gaining quite a bit of developing sponsorship and we are very hopeful in the many promotions for artists that we plan in the coming years.
 Check out more info on our various pages and please let any creative teenagers you may know from 13 to 19 know about the next Teen Media Expo starting February 15, 2017